My finances, my projects, my life

 A broad range of options in Luxembourg

 According to the EU-SILC 2018 survey, companies have a wide range of options available in addition to meal vouchers and company cars if they wish to top up their employees’ remuneration.
-They can pay for certain expenses such as the costs for parking, travel, heating, electricity or Internet.
+They can pay for certain expenses such as the costs for parking, travel, heating, electricity or internet.
 They can also provide employees with a smartphone and/or a computer, offer loans on preferential interest terms (particularly for staff in the banking sector) or offer foreign workers company accommodation.

-Other benefits may include access to a supplementary pension scheme, supplementary health insurance, the payment of school fees for the employee’s children, interest subsidies, the impatriate regime for highly qualified staff, and the new profit-sharing bonus that rewards employees who have contributed to the company’s performance.
+Other benefits may include access to a supplementary pension scheme, supplementary health insurance, the payment of school fees for the employee’s children, interest subsidies, the impatriate regime for highly qualified staff, and the profit-sharing bonus that rewards employees who have contributed to the company’s performance.

 Remuneration can be topped up with incentives, bonuses, and a 13th month of salary